atanasssov/AspNetCoreMvcAppBikeRenting/README.md

 :scroll: Categories and initial bikes are seeded.
 First agent is seeded through database in order to seed initial bikes with the required agentId.
-First admini is seed with an extension method.
+First admin is seed with an extension method.

 :slightly_smiling_face: Custom error pages for status codes  400, 401 and 404 for production mode are set.